ysugimoto/ginger/README.md

 ginger function invoke --name [function name] --event [event source json]
 ```

-An `--event` option indicates event source for input of lambda function handler. `ginger` will pass the payload as this options:
+An `--event` option indicates event source for input of lambda function handler. `ginger` gets the payload as following options and pass to the function input:

 - If option doesn't exists, pass as _empty payload_
-- If option supplied as string, pass through
+- If option supplied as string, pass as it is
-- If option starts with `@`, like `curl`, try to load the file and pass its content
+- If option starts with `@`, like `curl`, ginger tries to load the file and pass its content

 After invocation end, the result print on your terminal.